freenas/docker-images/resilio-sync/README.md

+# Resilio Sync - Replacement for BTSync

-[Resilio Sync] (formerly BitTorrent Sync) uses the BitTorrent protocol to sync files and folders between all of your devices.
+Resilio Sync, formerly BitTorrent Sync, uses the BitTorrent protocol to sync files and folders between all of your devices.
 There are both free and paid versions, this container supports both.

 There is an official sync image but the linuxserver team created this one as it supports user mapping to simplify permissions for volumes.

 ## Parameters